maui-software/maui-software/CONTRIBUTING.md

 ## Managing dependencies

-If you have to add a new dependency in your development proccess, this dependency should be added using Poetry as follows:
+If you have to add a new dependency in your development process, this dependency should be added using Poetry as follows:

 1. Add the dependency to pyproject.toml